-- passing on any information we send you to the people named on your Certificate of Insurance - any information you give us about people named on your Certificate of Insurance.

-See 'Give us accurate and complete information', page 22.
+- passing on any information we send you to the people named on your Certificate of Insurance - any information you give us about people named on your Certificate of Insurance. - > See 'You have a duty to take reasonable care not to make a misrepresentation', page 22.